bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ## Confirming the file upload

-So now you have your file uploaded to a storage place of your choice/bitrise, you need to confirm that your upload is indeed finished.
+Now you have your file uploaded to a storage place of your choice/Bitrise, you need to confirm that your upload is indeed finished.

 The two required parameters you'll need are the provisioning profile slug and the app slug.
-You can confirm the uploading process is complete if you set you can set the value of the `processed` flag to `true` a `curl` call:  `/apps/{APP-SLUG}/provisioning-profiles/{PROVISIONING-PROFILE-SLUG}/uploaded`.
+You can confirm that the uploading process is complete if you set the value of the `processed` flag to `true` in a `curl` request:

     curl -X POST -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG/uploaded'

-uploaded to where

 For **build certificates**, the process is exactly the same.

 ### Setting attributes

-After you have uploaded your files, it’s possible to **set some of their attributes** through the API.
+After you have uploaded your files to the desired destination/platform, you might want to set some attributes again with the help of our API.

-{% include message_box.html type="warning" title="My message" content="
+{% include message_box.html type="warning" title="Careful with those attributes!" content="

-In the case of provisioning profiles you can set the `is_protected`,`is_expose` and `processed` attributes of the document, however, there are some constraints (which also concern the build certificate):
+In the case of provisioning profiles you can set the `is_protected`, `is_exposed` and `processed` attributes of the document, however, there are some constraints (which also concern the build certificate):

 * Once the `is_protected` flag is set to `true,` it cannot be changed anymore.
 * When the value of `is_protected` is true, then the `is_expose` flag cannot be set to another value.